Open to children in grades 1–8 from all communities on the North Shore

 We nurture student musicianship, build confidence, and encourage artistic expression through developmentally appropriate vocal instruction.
 The Children's Choir provides an ensemble experience that allows students to develop musically as individuals while contributing to the joy and artistry of singing together with their peers.

 We believe that students of varying ages can learn from each other by leading and working together to create something beyond the individual.

 Fall 2014 enrollment is open—complete our online registration form today!

-This registration form is for all new and returning Choir members who wish to sing beginning in September 2014 (Spring Semester)
+This registration form is for all new and returning Choir members who wish to sing beginning in September 2014 (Fall Semester)